 There, the lowest row were called Thalamites; the upper – Thranites while the middle one were called, for lack of better option – Zigites which in Bulgarian is very, very close to Dzhigites (jargon for a scoundrel).
 The exhibits of photos may also seem boring until you decide to read more carefully, and then great stories are revealed, like for example the story of the military unit dispatched on Crete during WWII from Australia and New Zealand.
 They succeeded to change the course of the military actions against Nazi Germany by performing a morning Maori battle dance “Ka mate, ka mate, ka ora, ka ora” – “I may die, I may die, I may live, I may live”.
 In the museum, they have also prepared for us a real command cabin of a ship or submarine, I didn’t quite get it:

-The archaeological museum of Chania is more like me, especially having in mind that this is the place (I mean the whole of Crete) where one can learn more about the Minoans and their amazing civilization.
+The archaeological museum of Chania is more like me, especially having in mind that this is the place (I mean all of Cretan museums) where one can learn more about the Minoans and their amazing civilization.
 The pots in bird shapes are very interesting; I don’t think I’ve seen such before: